-The University Press Scholarship Online (UPSO) platform includes a number of so called Partner Presses and their respective collections of academic ebooks in fulltext, Lund University Libraries (LUB) have access to more than 15,200 ebooks on UPSO (September 2018).
-LUB have access to Oxford Scholarship Online from Oxford University Press with 20 complete subject collections, as well as individual ebooks from several Partner Presses, e.g. MIT Press, University of Chicago Press and others.
-LUB also have access to the OSO Archive of older ebooks included in the subject collections.
+The University Press Scholarship Online (UPSO) platform includes a number of so called Partner Presses and their respective collections of academic ebooks in fulltext, Lund University have access to more than 14,665 ebooks on UPSO (June 2019).
+Our access include Oxford Scholarship Online from Oxford University Press with 17 complete subject collections, as well as individual ebooks from Partner Presses, e.g. MIT Press, University of Chicago Press and others.
+LU also have access to the OSO Archive of older ebooks included in the subject collections.
 If you are new to this resource you can Take a Tour (PDF) to see how it works.

 University Press Scholarship Online is an open platform which means that you can preview table of contents and abstracts for all titles, but fulltext is only available for owned titles.

-Titles that are owned by LUB appear with an open green padlock = Unlocked
+Titles that are owned by LU appear with an open green padlock = Unlocked

-Titles not owned by LUB appear with a closed red padlock = Restricted
+Titles not owned by LU appear with a closed red padlock = Restricted